matentzn/upheno-strategy/upper_level.md

 **Pros:**

 - Enables grouping phenotypic effects by their underlying trait.
 All effects related to blood glucose (increased, decreased, altered) cluster under the OBA attribute "blood glucose concentration" — extremely useful for data analysis and variant prioritisation.
-- Falls out naturally from OWL reasoning on the existing EQ logical definitions.
-- Makes the relationship between what is measured (OBA) and what changed (phenotypic effect) explicit and computable.
-- Supports Exomiser-style clinical tools that need to map patient phenotypes back to measurable biological traits.
+- Supports Exomiser-style clinical tools that need to _easily_ map patient phenotypes back to measurable biological traits.
 - **Mirrors what PATO already does internally.** PATO:0000470 "increased amount" is a SubClassOf PATO:0000070 "amount".
 The precedent of placing quality *values* under quality *dimensions* via SubClassOf is already baked into the most foundational quality ontology in the OBO ecosystem.
 If PATO treats "increased amount" as a kind of "amount", then treating "increased blood glucose concentration" as a kind of "blood glucose concentration" is the natural extension of the same pattern.
 (That said, this PATO pattern is itself not ontologically clean — it mirrors a broader messiness in PATO where values like "blue" are subclasses of "colour", even though a specific value and the dimension it sits on are fundamentally different ontological categories.
 The convenience classification inherits this debt rather than creating new debt.)
+- No need to have another massive debate about where to put this class in the COB hierarchy - because if it does not go under "biological attribute", where would it go?

 **Cons:**

 - **This is the most controversial decision.** Philosophically, a phenotypic effect is not "a kind of" trait — it is an *observation about* a trait.
 Saying "increased blood glucose" is-a "blood glucose concentration" conflates the measurement axis with the change.
 Many ontologists would argue effects should be related to attributes via an object property (e.g., `is_effect_on`) rather than SubClassOf.
 - **It is explicitly a convenience move.** The SubClassOf relationship is being used here not because it is the most ontologically correct representation, but because it is the most computationally convenient one — SubClassOf is universally supported by reasoners, query engines, and graph databases.
 Using a custom property would lose much of this tooling support.
-- **Risk of false inferences.** If a reasoner treats "increased blood glucose" as a *type* of "blood glucose concentration," it might incorrectly infer that any individual with the effect also has the attribute in the neutral sense.
-In practice this is manageable but requires care.
-- **HPO/MP don't currently model it this way.** Species-specific phenotype ontologies have their own internal hierarchies.
+- **HPO/MP don't currently model it this way.** Species-specific phenotype ontologies have their own internal hierarchies (Phenotype EQs link phenotypic effects to traits via "has-part", an unfortunate convenience relation).
 Imposing a cross-cutting OBA-based hierarchy on top requires careful integration to avoid conflicts.

-### Decision 4: Using SubClassOf throughout (rather than dedicated properties)

-**What this means:** The entire four-level hierarchy uses owl:SubClassOf as the sole organising relation.

-**Pros:**

-- **Maximum tool compatibility.** Every OWL reasoner, SPARQL endpoint, graph database, and ontology browser understands SubClassOf.
-No custom properties needed.
-- **Simple mental model.** Users can navigate from phenotypic effect → attribute → quality → characteristic using a single "is-a" axis.
-- **Automated reasoning works out of the box.** ELK, HermiT, and other reasoners compute the full transitive closure of SubClassOf efficiently.

-**Cons:**

-- **Overloads SubClassOf with multiple meanings.** At level 2→3, SubClassOf means "contextualisation" (binding a quality to an entity).
-At level 3→4, it means "assertion of change."
-These are different semantic operations forced into the same syntactic relationship.
-- **Philosophical impurity.** BFO/OBO best practices suggest using SubClassOf only for true genus-species relationships.
-This proposal uses it for what is arguably compositional refinement, not taxonomic specialisation.
-- **May confuse ontology developers** who expect SubClassOf to mean strict set-theoretic inclusion and find it unintuitive that "a phenotypic effect is a kind of attribute."
+**Alternatives to consider:**

+- **Pragmatic solution:** If COB accepted the fact that "phenotype/phenotypic effect" has been coordinated by virtually all phenotype ontologies over a decade and just accepted the class as a top level term based on that, the most important problems (practical considerations and conceptual) would go away.
+The author `@matentzn` would prefer that solution.

 ## Alternative: An Ontologically Cleaner Model